IMPLEMENTATION OF EU LAW

-The FTC is the selfdescribed “nation’s leading privacy enforcement agency” and has sought to hold companies accountable for breached cyber defenses and other violations based on its general authority to monitor “unfair or deceptive acts or practices in or affecting commerce’’ under Section 5 of the FTC Act.
+The FTC is the self-described “nation’s leading privacy enforcement agency” and has sought to hold companies accountable for breached cyber defences and other violations based on its general authority to monitor “unfair or deceptive acts or practices in or affecting commerce’’ under Section 5 of the FTC Act.
 Initial FTC settlements typically do not include financial penalties because the FTC can only collect monetary penalties for knowing violations of its rules, consent orders or cease and desist orders.
 However, repeated or subsequent violations can lead to significant financial penalties.

 Separately, the SEC has authority to bring enforcement actions against registered entities (e.g. investment advisers and broker-dealers) and public companies.
-Registered entities are obliged to protect their customers from cyber threats by Regulation S-P, which requires that they adopt policies that are reasonably designed to safeguard customers’ non-public personal information, protect that information against anticipated threats, and prevent unauthorized access and use of non-public material information that could result in significant harm to the customer.
+Registered entities are obliged to protect their customers from cyber-threats by Regulation S-P, which requires that they adopt policies that are reasonably designed to safeguard customers’ non-public personal information, protect that information against anticipated threats, and prevent unauthorised access and use of non-public material information that could result in significant harm to the customer.
 The SEC has brought enforcement actions against registered entities for violations of this rule.

-The SEC has also recently focused on cyber security disclosures by public companies, stating “that it is critical that public companies take all required actions to inform investors about material cyber security risks and incidents in a timely fashion, including those companies that are subject to material cyber security risks but may not yet have been the target of a cyber-attack.”
+The SEC has also recently focused on cyber security disclosures by public companies, stating that it is critical that public companies take all required actions to inform investors about material cyber security risks and incidents in a timely fashion, including those companies that are subject to material cyber security risks but may not yet have been the target of a cyber attack.
 In February 2018, the SEC released updated guidance on cyber security market disclosure.
 The Guidance specifically references the requirements of Regulation S-K and Regulation S-X, which impose an obligation to disclose cyber security risks and incidents in the following manner:

-- Periodic Reports: Issuers are expected to provide timely and ongoing information in their reports regarding material cybersecurity risks and incidents that trigger disclosure obligations.
+- Periodic Reports: Issuers are expected to provide timely and ongoing information in their reports regarding material cyber security risks and incidents that trigger disclosure obligations

-- Securities Act and Exchange Act Obligations: Issuers should ensure they are providing adequate cyber security related disclosure in connection with Sections 11, 12, and 17 of the Securities Act and Section 10(b) and Rule 10b-5 of the Exchange Act.
+- Securities Act and Exchange Act Obligations: Issuers should ensure they are providing adequate cyber security-related disclosure in connection with Sections 11, 12, and 17 of the Securities Act and Section 10(b) and Rule 10b-5 of the Exchange Act

-Issuers are also expected to disclose “such further material information, if any, as may be necessary to make the required statements in light of the circumstances under which they are made, not misleading.”
+Issuers are also expected to disclose “such further material information, if any, as may be necessary to make the required statements in light of the circumstances under which they are made, not misleading”.
 Omitted information about cyber security risks or incidents may be material depending on the nature, extent, and potential impact of the event.
-Finally, the guidance also “encourage companies to adopt comprehensive policies and procedures related to cybersecurity.”
+Finally, the guidance also “encourage[s] companies to adopt comprehensive policies and procedures related to cyber security.”

 Following the announcement of its own data breach, on 25 September 2017, the SEC announced a new enforcement initiative that will target cyber-related threats.
 The new Cyber Unit is part of the SEC’s Enforcement Division and will focus on conduct, including:

-- Spreading false information through electronic and social media to manipulate the market.
+- Spreading false information through electronic and social media to manipulate the market

-- Hacking to obtain material non-public information.
+- Hacking to obtain material non-public information

-- Violations involving distributed ledger technology and initial coin offerings.
+- Violations involving distributed ledger technology and initial coin offerings

-- Intrusions into retail brokerage accounts.
+- Intrusions into retail brokerage accounts

-- Cyber-related threats to trading platforms and other critical market infrastructure
+- Cyber-related threats to trading platforms and other critical market infrastructure.

 State governments are also key players in the US cyber security regulatory arena, through their attorneys general offices.
-These state regulators have pursued data breach actions under state unfair and deceptive trade practice statutes (often deemed “little FTC Acts”), or in some instances under dedicated privacy statutes and regulations.
+These state regulators have pursued data breach actions under state unfair and deceptive trade practice statutes (often deemed “little FTC Acts”), or in some instances, under dedicated privacy statutes and regulations.
 In addition, many state unfair and deceptive trade statutes permit a right of enforcement by private claimants, which is not available under Section 5 of the FTC Act, and provide for attorneys’ fees for successful litigants.

 Most state statutes also include data breach notification requirements, requiring notification to affected individuals and/or state government agencies when a company suffers a data breach involving certain enumerated categories of personal identifying information (PII).
 These state statutes are triggered by the state(s) in which the affected data subjects reside.